All Books

 by Laura Griffin

-A lawyer and a PI team up to find a missing woman, their only witness a dog.
+A lawyer and a PI team up to solve a disappearance where a dog is the only witness.

 Key Takeaways